MY 1:1 SERVICES

 Bill's childhood story about working in the Mr. Boston distillery

 When Richie Mastroianni learned he was about to embark on a difficult medical treatment, he wanted to tell his family a few things—but they weren't ready to face the fact that they might lose him.
-We worked with Richie to complete his Words of Wisdom mini-memoir that captured many of the thoughts and feelings he wanted to share.
-In addition, we helped him write eighteen letters to his loved ones and a personal statement to be read at his Celebration of Life service.
+I worked with Richie to complete his Words of Wisdom mini-memoir that captured many of the thoughts and feelings he wanted to share.
+In addition, I helped him write eighteen letters to his loved ones and a personal statement to be read at his Celebration of Life service.
 The letters were set aside to be delivered after he passed away.
-We were blessed to know Richie for more than two years after our first meeting.
+I was blessed to know Richie for more than two years after our first meeting.
 The world was so much better because he was in it.
 Richie's wife, Diane, now takes comfort in listening to her husband's voice as he dictated his love letter.

-Donna's adult daughter approached us to write Donna's memoir.
+Donna's adult daughter approached me to write Donna's memoir.
 Her daughter wanted to know her mom in a deeper way.
-We worked with Donna long-distance and explored all stages of her life from childhood to meeting her husband, from motherhood to caring for her sick loved ones.
+I worked with Donna long-distance and explored all stages of her life from childhood to meeting her husband, from motherhood to caring for her sick loved ones.
 Due to a previous medical procedure, Donna didn't believe that she was capable of remembering much of her past.
 Little did she know that she could remember 250+ pages of her life story!

-When when Alfred "Al" Ewald came to us, he was typing his autobiography on an electric typewriter.
+When when Alfred "Al" Ewald came to me, he was typing his autobiography on an electric typewriter.
 He didn't have internet or a computer, but he was so grateful for all that he did have throughout his life.
 And he wanted to share his experiences with his family.